Home

 Shipping Considerations:

+You can transport your tradeshow booth display yourself or contract with a freight carrier to ship your exhibit from your storage location to the event city.
 If you decide to hire a shipping company for exhibit moving, look for providers that specialize in tradeshow logistics and understand the requirements of transporting exhibit components.

 As you evaluate shipping carriers, ask your representative about services provided and the type of customer support you can expect to receive.
 Before making a hiring decision, find out how long the company has been in business, check references and ask for a written price quote that covers all your shipping requirements.